What is onboarding?

 Marketing Integrations

 Set up integration to your marketing platform to start sending targeted campaigns to your new customers.
-Check out this guide on some ideas on how to leverage our marketing integrations to successfully onboard customers.
+Check out this guide for some ideas on how to leverage our marketing integrations to successfully onboard customers.